-Motherhood is hard.
-There are many factors to consider when embarking on this journey.
-Ironically, a lot of these factors you only learn about after you’ve already become a mother.
+Motherhood is hard!
+There are many factors to consider when embarking on this journey, and ironically, a lot of these factors you only get to learn about after you’ve already become a mother.

 I can’t count the number of times I’ve thought to myself ‘Gosh!
 I wish I knew this earlier!’

 Cracked nipples during breastfeeding can make or break a woman.
 It’s a painful and fickle experience which can result in utter resignation of the entire process.